Warnings for Infugem

 Pregnancy Testing

-Verify the pregnancy status of females of reproductive potential prior to initiating INFUGEM [see Pregnancy].
+Verify pregnancy status in females of reproductive potential prior to initiating INFUGEM [see Use In Specific Populations].

 Contraception

-INFUGEM can cause fetal harm when administered to a pregnant woman [see Pregnancy].
+INFUGEM can cause fetal harm when administered to a pregnant woman [see Use In Specific Populations].

 Females

-Advise females of reproductive potential to use effective contraception during treatment with INFUGEM and for 6 months after the last dose [see Pregnancy].
+Because of the potential for genotoxicity, advise females of reproductive potential to use effective contraception during treatment with INFUGEM and for 6 months after the final dose [see Use In Specific Populations].

 Males

-Advise male patients with female partners of reproductive potential to use effective contraception during and for 3 months following the last dose of INFUGEM [see Nonclinical Toxicology].
+Because of the potential for genotoxicity, advise males with female partners of reproductive potential to use effective contraception during treatment with INFUGEM and for 3 months after the final dose [see Nonclinical Toxicology].

 Infertility